 It should not be surprising that an archive designed by and for librarians is very well designed for searching.
-There are Simple, Browse, and Advanced search options, all designed for the best balance between ease for the use and a high degree of specificity in searching.
+There are Simple, Browse, and Advanced Search options, all designed for the best balance between ease of use and a high degree of specificity in searching.
 According to Jasco, E-LIS has an unusually rich variety of browse options.
 These browse options include conference, book or journal, author or editor, subject, country, and year.
 There are many options for Advanced Search, all easy to find and use through drop down menus.
-Highly visible "Refine" and "New Search" buttons make it easy to add more limiters, or begin a new search.
-Advanced search limiting options include language, year, and peer-reviewed literature.
+Highly visible Refine and New Search buttons make it easy to add more limiters or to begin a new search.
+Advanced Search limiting options include language, year, and peer-reviewed literature.

-There are some interesting search options from the document record, including hotlinking to subject search, author profile, and a "seek" feature to automatically look for open access copies of references.
+There are some interesting search options from the document record, including hotlinking to subject search, author profile, and a Seek feature to automatically look for Open Access copies of references.

-Additional hotlink items from the document might be worthy of consideration for further development, for example keyword search, or linking to the collection of works by one author, rather than just the author's profile.
+Additional hotlink items from the document might be worthy of consideration for further development, for example, keyword search, or linking to the collection of works by one author, rather than just the author's profile.

-Search options and overall usability compare favorably with other open access archives.
-E-LIS has more search options than the second largest LIS achive, DLIST.
-For example, the ability to search by language, the ability to retrieve documents by type or language from the full archive.
+Search options and overall usability compare favorably with other Open Access archives.
+E-LIS has more search options than the second largest LIS achive, DLIST (for example, the ability to search by language, the ability to retrieve documents by type or language from the full archive).

-A few sample searches may serve to illustrate the strengths and areas for growth for E-LIS, in comparison with other search resources for LIS, primarily DLIST, the second-largest archive for LIS, as well as Wilson's, Library Literature with Fulltext, Library and Information and Science Technology Abstracts, the two primary resources for indexing of LIS literature.
-Metasearch tools for open access archives are also compared; Metalis, associated with E-LIS, the DLIST DL-Harvester, and OAlster, a general open access archives search tool.
+Some Sample Searches Compared A few sample searches may serve to illustrate the strengths and areas for growth for E-LIS, in comparison with other search resources for LIS, primarily DLIST as well as Wilson's Library Literature with Fulltext and Library and Information and Science Technology Abstracts (LISTA), the two primary resources for indexing of LIS literature.
+Metasearch tools for Open Access archives are also compared; Metalis, associated with E-LIS, the DLIST DL-Harvester, and OAIster, a general Open Access archives search tool.
 The Directory of Open Access Journals is also compared.

-An E-LIS simple search for "virtual reference" yields 39 records.
-The relevance of the results list is somewhat limited.

-An advanced search for "virtual reference" as keyword yields a very relevant list of 18 documents.

-Of the 18 documents, 12 are refereed.
-6 are in English, while the results set includes documents in 4 other languages: French, Italian, Spanish, and German.
-Search results cover virtual reference services in Switzerland, the UK, Canada, India, and Italy.
+An E-LIS Simple Search for "virtual reference" yields 39 records; the relevance of the results list is somewhat limited.
+On the other hand, an Advanced Search for "virtual reference" as keyword yields a very relevant list of 18 documents.
+Of those 18 documents, 12 are refereded.
+Six are in English, while the results set includes documents in four other languages: French, Italian, Spanish, and German.
+Search results cover virtual reference services in Switzerland, the U.K., Canada, India, and Italy.

 E-LIS does not appear to support phrase searching.
-The difference between the simple search and the advanced keyword search is the fields which are being searched, separately, for the two words.
+The difference between the Simple Search and the Advanced Keyword Search is the fields that are being searched, separately, for the two words.

-A DLIST basic search for "virtual reference", yields 6 results, 5 of which are relevant.
+A DLIST Basic Search for "virtual reference" yields six results, five of which are relevant.
 All are English, and the majority are peer-reviewed articles.
 The difference between the relevance of the results of the simple search appears to be that DLIST supports phrase searching, while E-LIS does not.

-One item appears in both the E-LIS and DIST search results.
+One item appears in both the E-LIS and DLIST search results.

-A Library Literature keyword phrase search for "virtual reference" yields 1,753 records, of which 737 are peer reviewed, and 134 of these are full text.
-Out of the first 50 records for fulltext documents, 49 are English and 1 German, indicating a strong English-language bias.
+A Library Literature keyword phrase search for "virtual reference" yields 1,753 records, of which 737 are peer reviewed; 134 of these are full text.
+Out of the first 50 records for full-text documents, 49 are English (1 German), indicating a strong English-language bias.

-A Library and Information Science & Technology Abstracts (LISTA) keyword phrase search for "virtual reference" as keyword phrase search yields 490 results; further limiting to academic journals yields results of 109.
-Out of the first 50 records, 49 are English and 1 Italian, again revealing a strong language-language bias.
+A Library and Information Science and Technology Abstracts (LISTA) keyword phrase search for "virtual reference" as keyword phrase search yields 490 results; further limiting to academic journals yields results of 109.
+Out of the first 50 records, 49 are English and 1 is Italian, again revealing a strong English-language bias.